-Re sponse Action: Pe rson(s) Responsible: 1.
-Upon occurrence of an explosion in a building:a.
-Activate fire alarmb.
-If fire alarm is inoperative notify Building Administrator by runner 1.
-First person on scene 2.
-Curtail or cease building operations: a.
-Evacuateb.
-Sheltering 2.
-Building Administrator 3.
-Summon fire department 3.
-Building Administrator 4.
-Notify Superintendent 4.
-Building Administrator 5.
-Upon their arrival, advise fire department of the situation and follow their instructions 5.
-Building Administrator 6.
-Termination of Emergency 6.
-Fire department 7.
-Resume, curtail or cease building operation, as appropriate 7.
-Superintendent 8.
-Make proper notifications 8.
-Superintendent

-OIL/GASOLINE/HAZARDOUS MATERIAL

-Response Action: Person(s)Responsible: Upon the discovery or detection of a oil/gasoline spill on school property: a.
-Notify Director of Facilities 1.
-First person on scene b.
-Notify Building Administrator 2.
-Evaluate the problem insofar as possiblea.
-Stop source of spill if possibleb.
-Commence established remedial response 2.
-Director of Facilities.
-Notify the local fire department and follow their instructions 3.
-Director of Facilities 4.
-Within 2 hours of discovery of leak or spill the DEC must be contacted DEC Hotline: 1-800-457-7362 4.
-Director of Facilities 5.
-Notify Superintendent 5.
-Building Administrator 6.
-Contact Erie 1 BOCES, Safety Risk, if necessary 6.
-Superintendent 7.
-Curtail or cease building operation, as appropriate:a.
-Early Dismissalb.
-Evacuatec.
-Resume normal activity 7.
-Superintendent 8.
-Make proper notifications 8.
-Superintendent

-FIRE Response Action: Person(s) Responsible: Upon discovery or detection of smoke or fire or evidence thereof sound fire alarm immediately 1.
-First person(s) on scene 2.
-Evacuate the building 2.
-Building Administrator 3.
-Summon Fire Department Administrator/Designee 3.
-Building Upon arrival, advise Fire Department of the situation and follow their instructions 4.
-Building Administrator 5.
-Notify Superintendent 5.
-Building Administrator 6.
-Termination of emergency 6.
-Fire Department 7.
-Resume, curtail or cease building operation, as appropriatea.
-Evacuateb.
-Early Dismissalc.
-Resume normal activity 7.
-Superintendent 8.
-Make proper notifications 8.
-Superintendent, Building Administrator

-CARBON MONOXIDE DETECTOR ALARM

-If a Carbon Monoxide alarm is sounded, staff in that location should take the following actions:

-- 1. Notify the building's main office

-- 2. Evacuate the immediate room/area of students and staff

-- 3. Move to fresh air immediately

-Upon hearing the alarm sounding in the main panel receiving and/or upon notification that a CO alarm has been sounded, the Main Office & Building Administration shall:

-- 1. Check the main panel for location of the alarm

-- 2. Notify the building's custodian

-- 3. Notify the Director of Facilities (X3210)

-- 4. Call 911 and inform them that:

-- A CO detector has been activated

-- the immediate area has been evacuated

-- the custodian is testing the CO level

-- Consult with building custodian and fire department to see if further evacuation is necessary.
-Use PA system to provide any necessary instructions; do not use fire alarm system.
+- 1. Upon occurrence of an explosion in a building:

+- a.
+Activate fire alarm

+- b.
+If fire alarm is inoperative notify

+Building Administrator by runner

+Person responsible is the first person on the scene

+- 2. Curtail or cease building operations:

+- a.
+Evacuate

+- b.
+Sheltering

+- 3. Summon fire department Person responsible is the Building Administrator

+- 4. Notify Superintendent

+Person responsible is the Building Administrator

+- 5. Upon their arrival, advise fire department of the situation and follow their instructions Person responsible is the Building Administrator

+- 6. Termination of Emergency

+Person responsible is the Fire Department

+- 7. Resume, curtail or cease building operation, as appropriate Person responsible is the Superintendent

+- 8. Make proper notifications

+Person responsible is the Superintendent

+Oil/Gasoline/Hazardous Material

+- 1. Upon the discovery or detection of a oil/gasoline spill on school property:

+- a.
+Notify Director of Facilities

+- b.
+Notify Building Administrator

+Person responsible is the first person on the scene

+- 2. Evaluate the problem insofar as possible

+- a.
+Stop source of spill if possible

+- b.
+Commence established remedial response

+- 3. Notify the local fire department and follow their instructions Person responsible is the Director of Facilities - 4.
+Within 2 hours of discovery of leak or spill the Department of Environmental Conservation must be contacted; Department of Environmental Conservation hotline is 1-800-457-7362 Person responsible is the Director of Facilities - 5.
+Notify Superintendent

+- 6. Contact Erie 1 Boces, Safety Risk, if necessary Person responsible is the Superintendent

+- 7. Curtail or cease building operation, as appropriate:

+- a.
+Early Dismissal

+- b.
+Evacuate

+- c.
+Resume normal activity

+8. Make proper notifications

+Fire 3 1 3 4

+1. Upon discovery or detection of smoke or fire or evidence thereof sound fire alarm immediately

+Person responsible is the first person on the scene

+2. Evacuate the building

+3. Summon Fire Department

+Person responsible is the Building Administrator or designee

+- 4. Upon arrival, advise Fire Department of the situation and follow their instructions Person responsible is the Building Administrator - 5.
+Notify Superintendent

+6. Termination of emergency

+Person responsible is the Fire Department

+- 7. Resume, curtail or cease building operation, as appropriate

+- a.
+Evacuate

+- b.
+Early Dismissal

+- c.
+Resume normal activity

+8. Make proper notifications

+Person responsible is the Superintendent, Building Administrator

+Carbon Monoxide Detector Alarm

+If a Carbon Monoxide alarm is sounded, staff in that location should take the following actions: Notify the building's main office

+Evacuate the immediate room/area of students and staff

+Move to fresh air immediately

+Upon hearing the alarm sounding in the main panel receiving and/or upon notification that a Carbon Monoxide alarm has been sounded, the Main Office and Building Administration shall:

+Check the main panel for location of the alarm

+Notify the building's custodian

+Notify the Director of Facilities (extension 3 2 1 0)

+Call 9 1 1 and inform them that a Carbon Monoxide detector has been activated, the immediate area has been evacuated, the custodian is testing the Carbon Monoxide level, consult with building custodian and fire department to see if further evacuation is necessary.
+Use Public Address system to provide any necessary instructions; do not use fire alarm system.